-The pipe submergence required may be reduced by installing a standard pipe increaser fitting at the end of the suction line.
+Installing a standard pipe increaser fitting at the end of the suction line may reduce the pipe submergence required.
 The larger opening size will reduce the inlet velocity.
 Calculate the required submergence using the following formula based on the increased opening size (area or diameter).